Ukrainian governor urges evacuation of 350,000 residents - KESQ

 Russian Defense Minister Sergei Shoigu said Tuesday that the war in Ukraine would continue until all of the goals set by Putin are achieved.
 However, Shoigu said “the main priorities” for Moscow at the moment were “preserving the lives and health” of the troops, as well as “excluding the threat to the security of civilians.”

-When Putin ordered the invasion of Ukraine more than four months ago, his stated goals were defending the people of the Donbas against Kyiv’s alleged aggression, and the “demilitarization” and “denazifaction” of Ukraine.
+When Putin ordered the invasion of Ukraine on Feb.
+24, his stated goals were defending the people of the Donbas against Kyiv’s alleged aggression, and the “demilitarization” and “denazifaction” of Ukraine.

 Pro-Russia separatists have fought Ukrainian forces and controlled much of the Donbas for eight years.
 Before the invasion this year, Putin recognized the independence of the two self-proclaimed separatist republics in the region.
 He also sought to portray the tactics of Ukrainian forces and the government as akin to Nazi Germany’s, claims for which no evidence has emerged.